FEMA P-942, Hurricane Sandy MAT Report

 - The performance of electrical distribution and communication facilities

 - A detailed review of codes and ordinances in the affected areas, with specific recommendations for improvement

 Please visit the Building Science Branch homepage for additional multi-hazard mitigation information and resources.

-Dr. Philip J. Klotzbach and Dr. William M. Gray at Colorado State University foresee an above-average season in 2013, although they have lowered their forecast slightly due to anomalous cooling in the eastern subtropical and tropical Atlantic.
-They expect an above-average probability of United States and Caribbean major hurricane landfall.
-“Information obtained through July 2013 indicates that the remainder of the 2013 Atlantic hurricane season will be more active than the average 1981-2010 season.
-We estimate that the remainder of 2013 will have about 8 hurricanes (average is 5.5), 14 named storms (average is 10.5), 75 named storm days (average is 58), 35 hurricane days (average is 21.3), 3 major (Category 3-4-5) hurricanes (average is 2.0) and 7 major hurricane days (average is 3.9).
-The probability of U.S. major hurricane landfall and Caribbean major hurricane activity for the remainder of the 2013 season is estimated to be above its long-period average.
-We expect the remainder of the Atlantic basin hurricane season to accrue Net Tropical Cyclone (NTC) activity approximately 140 percent of the seasonal average.
-We have decreased our seasonal forecast slightly from early April and early June, due to anomalous cooling of sea surface temperatures in the tropical and subtropical eastern Atlantic.”
+Dr. Philip J. Klotzbach and Dr. William M. Gray at Colorado State University state that information obtained through May 2014 indicates that the 2014 Atlantic hurricane season will have less activity than the median 1981-2010 season.
+We estimate that 2014 will have about 4 hurricanes (median is 6.5), 10 named storms (median is 12.0), 40 named storm days (median is 60.1), 15 hurricane days (median is 21.3), 1 major (Category 3-4-5) hurricane (median is 2.0) and 3 major hurricane days (median is 3.9).
+The probability of U.S. major hurricane landfall is estimated to be about 80 percent of the long-period average.
+We expect Atlantic basin Net Tropical Cyclone (NTC) activity in 2014 to be approximately 70 percent of the long-term average.
+This forecast is slightly higher than the forecast that was issued in early April.